ExitiumTheCat/BaseKits/README.md

 # BaseKits

 Customizable TShock Plugin to allow players to get kits with commands.
+SSC (Serve-side characters) must be enabled for this plugin to work properly.

 /startend *(Starts or ends a game, which is setting PvP to always)*
 /allowgetkits *(Allows or disallows players to get kits)*